Python File Extensions (py, pyc, pyw, pyo, pyd) and Deployment Options

 1 | import compileall |

-Create a .pyo
+Create a .pyo:

 python -O -m py_compile file.py

-For GUI apps without a console, create a small .pyw
+For GUI apps without a console, create a small .pyw launcher that simply imports the compiled module.

 Distribute source

-files.
+Open-source projects usually share the .py files.
 As long as the user has a matching environment, the code runs.

 References: